 While this recipe shares some features with another bulgur-based dish, kibbeh (look out for a kibbeh recipe later this summer!), it's more of a vegetarian kebab than a vegetarian kibbeh.
 But what makes this dish a kebab if it contains absolutely no meat?
 Well: while traditional kebabs are made almost entirely of beef, I don't think that's the essence of what makes them so delicious.
 At least the way my family makes them, the thing that really makes a kebab a kebab is the herbs.

-But as everyone who's ever made a bean burger knows, crumbling is the Achilles heel of the vegetarian burger.
+But as everyone who's ever made a bean burger knows, crumbling is the main thing you need to worry about.
 And I've found that loading bean-burgers up with lots of herbs and other mix-ins tends to exacerbate their crumbliness.
 That's why, in this recipe, I've asked you to finely mince the herbs instead of just chopping them; so, even though they take up less space volumetrically (compared with my recipe for traditional beef kebabs), you're using almost the same amount by weight, and the herbs' flavor is more accessible since they're chopped so well.

 In addition to the finely minced herbs, this recipe also asks you to really pack the kebabs tightly when you form them, after which you rest the formed kebabs in the refrigerator for a while.
 This really helps them hold together when you go to fry them.
 This recipe also includes a protein binder, which you just can't do without.
 If you want to make them vegetarian, you'll add two eggs, but if you want to make them vegan, you'll need a couple tablespoons of chia seeds.